BCDA-APS/pydeviceCRL/README.md

 ### Python Environment

-Need to create conda environment from which to build and run the IOC (should be kept external to IOC file structure) Create a source script for activating the environment (e.g. 100idPyFilter_startup_env)
+Need to create conda environment from which to build and run the IOC (should be kept external to IOC file structure) Create a source script for activating the environment (e.g. 100idPyFilter_startup_env) and add to the iocBoot sub-folder.

 ### Startup script changes